sib-swiss/single-cell-training/docs/day3/trajectory_analysis.md

      <img src="../../assets/images/umap_bcell_cd34plus.png" width="800"/>
     </figure>

-    Cluster 13 has both a high expression of CD79A and CD34.
+    The left part of cluster 7 has both a high expression of CD79A and CD34.